bmccarthy/html-list-extraction/README.md

     * Before calculating feature of indivdiual item, get list of all children nodes + css class names + calculated styles

-    * Features: height of item, width of item, max depth of item, does node have child node with css + style (one feature per possible child), does node contain entity (date, time, location), does node contain entity with same style?
+    * Features: height of item, width of item, max depth of item, does node have child node with css + style (one feature per possible child), does node contain entity (date, time, location), does node contain entity with same style? background-color, tag-to-text ratio

     * Entity recognizer/gazeteer/nlp tools:
         1. Custom List